BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab8.md

 1. Set up the website located in `/var/lib/etechacademy`
 1. Install any needed packages and dependencies
 1. Use the database server you set up in lab 7 as the database for the website.
 The website user should already have the correct permissions for the website, but you will need to add the IP of the `lab-8-webserver` machine to the allowed list of IPs on your `lab-7-database` machine.
 1. The website should function without any errors and be available on the `172.18.<ID>.15`.
+1. You will also need to find a way to run the application in the background as a system process.

 ## Distinction Criteria